osuAkatsuki/website-docs/en/restrictions_appeals.md

 # How do I appeal?

 If you are here, then you either believe you were restricted in error or your appeal cooldown has expired.
-As stated above, all appeals are handled via email (support@akatsuki.gg).
+As stated above, all appeals are handled via email (`support@akatsuki.gg`).
 When you send an appeal, you can expect responses to take up to a week.
 If after this time you still haven't received a response, you are free to reply to your appeal and ask for an update.
-If there are further issues beyond that point, then you may as a last resort create a ticket in the [Discord](https://akatsuki.pw/discord) to find out if your appeal was received, **but we will not handle your case in the ticket**.
+If there are further issues beyond that point, then you may as a last resort create a ticket in the [Discord](https://akatsuki.gg/discord) to find out if your appeal was received, **but we will not handle your case in the ticket**.

 Appeals exist in order for you to reflect on your actions aswell as convince us that you have improved from your past mistakes and deserve another chance.
 Due to this, when appealing we expect the following points to be covered in your appeal:

 - **The actions which led to your restriction**.
 This doesn't need to be *too* detailed.
 This should include the reason why you were restricted, alongside any relevant details (a list of accounts if you were restricted for multi-accounting, for example).
 You are not expected to remember every date or account here - we are just looking for honesty.
 If you have forgotten certain details, that is fine, but you must make us aware so we do not think you are attempting to be dishonest.
 If you have broken any rules during your restriction period, please include them here.
 - **Why you broke the rules**.
 For whatever reason you broke the rules, please give an explanation for it.
 This gives us an understanding of how likely you are to be a reoffender.
 Furthermore, if you broke rules during your restriction, it is very important that you give reasoning for this.
-You should be as honest as possible here - it doesn't matter if your reasonings are stupid; we would prefer to here the truth.
+You should be as honest as possible here - it doesn't matter if your reasonings are stupid; we would prefer to hear the truth.
 - **How you broke the rules**.
 This doesn't apply to every case.
 This applies only to cheating cases.
 If you were restricted for cheating, we want to know what specific tool you used, what it does, how you found it and where it can be obtained.
 This is to aid our future enquiries with other users, aswell as understand exactly to what extent you broke the rules.
 - **Why you should be given another chance**.
 This is the most important point of all.
 People make mistakes, we are all human, and this is why we give second chances.
 However, it is important that we are able to see an improvement in behaviour to decrease the likelihood you break the rules again.
 The more violent your account history is, the better we expect this section to be - you must convince us you are capable of following the rules!